 This is my written testimony provided to the Subcommittee on National Parks, Forests, and Public Lands of the U.S. House of Representatives Natural Resources Committee for the hearing on April 8, 2010 at the Shrine of the Ages at Grand Canyon National Park.
 I am a Professor of Hydrogeology at Northern Arizona University (NAU) where I have been studying the aquifers and springs of Northern Arizona and the Grand Canyon region since I arrived in Flagstaff in 1994.
 Also, I am currently serving as the Director of the School of Earth Sciences and Environmental Sustainability at NAU.
 The comments in this letter do not represent the opinions of NAU, but my own personal observations and interpretations as being a hydrogeologist for over 20 years.
-I have supervised numerous student research projects on the groundwater flow of the aquifers, have developed numerical groundwater flow models to describe flow through the aquifers, have been involved in numerous management and planning decision processes for the region, and have extensively studied the springs ecosystems and groundwater flow regimes of the Grand Canyon and surrounding regions.
+I have supervised numerous student research projects on the groundwater flow of the aquifers, have been involved in numerous management and planning decision processes for the region, and have extensively studied the springs ecosystems and groundwater flow regimes of the Grand Canyon and surrounding regions.